Overview

 Request vanity domains

-, the account #/name/key, and list the vanity subdomains to be created.
-If one of the vanity subdomains already exists, please note this in the ticket. - Ticket example: https://cordial.atlassian.net/browse/CP-4831
+• Open a Jira ticket requesting the necessary vanity subdomains.
+Include the delegated subdomain, such as email.Threads.com, the account #/name/key, and list the vanity subdomains to be created.
+If one of the vanity subdomains already exists, please note this in the ticket.

-When the client has created vanity subdomains on their own and has created CNAME redirects to cname.cordial.com
+If you have created vanity subdomains on your own and have created CNAME redirects to cname.cordial.com for each:

 Coordinate the switch to vanity domains

 This primarily applies to existing clients who are currently using JS v1 or v2 without vanity subdomains and are now ready to start using them.
-Updating an existing JS installation to vanity subdomains requires an update to the JS installation snippet (client does this on their end) and an update on the back-end to MySQL records (Cordial does this on our end).
+Updating an existing JS installation to vanity subdomains requires an update to the JS installation snippet (you do this on your end) and an update on the back-end to MySQL records (Cordial does this on our end).
 CE will coordinate with you to make the switch at a mutually convenient time.

-Both updates have to be completed at the same.
-Clients should not update the JS installation snippet ahead of time.
-Doing so without an update to MySQL records on Cordial’s side would result in revenue attribution and event data loss.
+Both updates have to be completed at the same time.
+You should not update the JS installation snippet ahead of time.

 Comments